unexploredtest/Wii-RL/README.md

 To test your installiation, I recommend first running `python DolphinEnv.py`.
 This will allow you to control the race yourself and test things are working.

-Then, please test the AI works by running `python BTR.py --testing`.
+Then, please test the AI works by running `python BTR.py --testing 1`.

 Once you've confirmed things work, run `python BTR.py`, which will run the Beyond The Rainbow algorithm on the Mario Kart environment.